-David is distinguished as counsel by his ability to take on and turn around the most challenging cases where previous counsel were unable to achieve any results.
-His work as Plaintiff counsel on one such case was summarized by the Court following a 13 day jury trial as follows:
+David is distinguished as counsel by his ability to take on and turn around the most challenging cases where previous counsel was unable to achieve any results.
+His work as Plaintiff counsel on one such case was summarized by the Court following a 13-day jury trial as follows:

 The judge’s comments are particularly significant given the history of the claim (the action had been dismissed prior to David’s involvement )and the magnitude of the jury verdict and trial judge’s costs award.

 David is also a part-time musician.
 He plays keyboards and saxophone in several roots rock and jazz fusion groups is a member of the Songwriter’s Association of Canada and can occasionally be heard performing at venues in the GTA.

 1. Mader v Hunter (2013) Costs Order following trial

 2. Mader v Hunter (2004) Ontario Court of Appeal

 3. The Jury Verdict and evidence at trial is summarized in the reasons at 1 above, and in the threshold decision at Mader v Hunter (2012) Threshold Motion following trial

 For information and assistance regarding insurance defence law, please contact Toronto insurance defence lawyer David Lavkulik at (416)-446-5835.

 His availability for mediations may be viewed by accessing his online calendar at: